yashwardhan22/AUV/README.md

 # AUV

-1.ROS and its implementation
+ROS and its implementation

-2.Basics of gazebo
+Basics of gazebo

-3.Image classification
+Image classification

 Image classification with Localization

 Image Recognition